Doctor0Evil/Horror.Place/docs/NightWhispers-Zone-NPC-BCI-and-FFI-Spec.md

 - Provide a minimal, stable ABI for engines (Unity, Unreal, custom).
 - Return either plain POD structs or JSON blobs, not arbitrary internal types.
-- Keep all heavy logic in Rust/C++ NightWhispers core.
+- Keep all heavy logic in the Rust/C++ NightWhispers core.

 ### 5.2 C‑side structs